th-hlrs/nways_accelerated_programming/README.md

 ## Deploying the Bootcamp materials:

-For deploying the materials, please refer to the Deployment guide present [here](Deployment_Guide.md)
+For deploying the materials, please refer to the Deployment guide present [here](Deployment_Guide.md).
+In particular, if you do not setup the container as described, you need to download a file with input data manually from [google drive](https://drive.google.com/u/0/uc?export=download&confirm=jDXw&id=1WZ0rtXZ-uMLfy7htT0gaU4EQ_Rq61QTF) and save them in [_basic/_common/input](_basic/_common/input).

 ## Attribution